wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 ### 💡 Why This Matters

 **Local state** with `useState` belongs to a single component and gives it its own memory.
-The credits modal only affects SplashScreen, so it uses local state to track whether the modal should be visible.
+The credits modal only affects `SplashScreen`, so it uses local state to track whether the modal should be visible.
 This pattern keeps component data isolated and manageable.

 ### 🏆 Bonus Challenge